 Cyber Monday is the first Monday after Thanksgiving (a now timeless tradition in the Internet universe for smart shoppers looking to avoid the pains of traditional in-person Black Friday Christmas shopping.)
 Why deal with the crowds when you can point your trusty browser to the deals at hand on the Monday that follows the turkey and stuffing extravaganza.
 Personally, I like the idea because Thanksgiving has traditionally been a day meant for enjoying family – not the commercialized holiday that it’s become.
 Wait a few days and then go online.. you shant be disappointed!

 One of the first deals to cross my desk was a three camera security camera system from Arlo as offered by Costco.
 Normally $439 on the store shelves, this super deal was $150.00 off the normal in-store price – $289.00 was simply too good a price to pass up.
 Free shipping sealed the deal.
-It didn’t take much convincing for my lovely wife to be on board
+It didn’t take much much thought to make a purchasing decision.

-We ordered on Monday and it was on our door-step within two days.
+I ordered on Monday and it was at the door within two days.
 I was stoked when the delivery guy dropped it off.
 But.. what was the “out-of-box” experience?
 Read on…

 I broke open the box to see a tightly packed array of cool-looking devices, the first and most obvious of which was the “hub” for the camera operations.
 Without reading the instructions, it was clear that this device was meant to connect with the home network (aka, the router.)
 Most home network routers have available “hard-wired” ports for connecting such devices.
 We had open ports available so it wasn’t difficult at all to wire up the Arlo hub.
 This means that you’ll see the Arlo hub show up on your list of available wireless networks.
 Something your neighbors (and perhaps other unintended visitors) might discover.
 Don’t worry, it’s a secure network that the hub has created.